rfogarty/BatchImageProcessor/README.md

 ## PARAMETERS FILE

-Briefly the parameters file may be expressed formally (ANTLR syntax) as:
+Briefly the parameters file may be expressed informally (ANTLR syntax) as:

     parameterfile      : (commentline|operation)* EOF ;
     commentline        : "#" .* NL ;